 SEE THE SKY CHART

-We provide an embedded sky map (below) and an August 2013 night sky map (PDF) which shows the stars, constellations and planets visible in the night sky from anywhere in Australia.
+We provide an embedded sky map (below) and an August 2014 night sky chart (PDF) which shows the stars, constellations and planets visible in the night sky from anywhere in Australia.
 To view PDF star charts you will need to download and install Adobe Acrobat Reader if it’s not on your computer already.